r4isen1920/RealTime/README.md

 # RealTime

 RealTime is an Add-On developed for Minecraft:Bedrock Edition.
-It features a custom item that allows players to view and manipulate other player's inventory.
-Based on Scripts API, and modifies JSON UI.
-Fully works on stable, does not use `player.json`, and requires no **Experiments** enabled.
+It syncs real life time into your Minecraft game.
+Fully customizable with built-in UI, simply sneak while holding a clock.

 ## Setting up the development environment